 PHA 6936 Special Topics in Drug Chemistry

 This course is scheduled to run each semester.
-Refer to Critical Dates for specific dates the course will be held each term.
-Students are required to pass this class in order to receive their MS degree.
+Refer to Critical Dates for specific dates the exams will be held each term.
+Students are required to pass this class (C grade or better) in order to receive their MS degree.

 Preparations should primarily focus on the detail presented in the core courses for your program (Principles of Forensic Science, Forensic Toxicology 1, Lab QA/QC, Synthetic Medicinal Chemistry, Medicinal Chemistry of Drugs of Abuse and Natural Medicinal Products).
 Students are expected to know the the step-by-step examination, testing and analytical processes used in the forensic laboratory as well as important areas of overlap between courses.

-Please note that you will have to take at least one full day off from work and/or other responsibilities to take the written exams.
+Please note that you should take at least one full day off from work and/or other responsibilities to take the written exams.
 We do recommend taking additional time off before for final preparations.
-We will attempt to schedule the exam during the day in your time zone and you will be informed by the instructor if you passed the written exams.

-Special topics schedule: Morning: Essay paper, 3 hours; Afternoon: Short answer paper, 2 hours
+Special topics schedule: Morning: Essay paper, 3 hours; Afternoon: Multiple choice, 2 hours

-If you have any questions, please contact Dr. Donna Wielbo.
+If you have any questions, please contact Nancy Toffolo (firstname.lastname@example.org).

 Distance Education and UF Online Students enjoy the same library privileges as on-campus students.